 Losing your private key is like losing your Bitcoin.
 If you lose your private key, you cannot recover your Bitcoin.
-Similarly, if someone else gets a hold of your private key, then he or she can withdraw all your Bitcoin.
+Similarly, if someone else gets hold of your private key, then he or she can withdraw all your Bitcoin.

 So, how do you protect your private keys and your coins?

 One option is to store your coins offline.
 Storing your coins and private key on a USB drive ensures that attackers and hackers cannot steal your information.
-However, if you lose that drive – or if someone manages to physically steal it – you’re out of luck.
+However, if you lose that drive – or if someone manages to steal it physically – you’re out of luck.